 - Dogs and cats (other than an exclusively 'indoor' cat) in designated sheltered accommodation where the property in question has no direct and exclusive access to and from outside.
 If the pet owner cannot gain entry into his or her home or leave it without having to go through any internal communal areas where they live permission will not be granted.
 The tenancy and estate management officer (or, in the case of an applicant, the lettings officer), must always consult the council's warden service when faced with a request from a tenant or potential tenant in sheltered housing before making a decision. - 3.5 There are certain overriding terms and conditions that must be satisfied in order that consent to keep a pet will be given.
-They are: - that, as a guide and unless explicitly agreed otherwise, no more than two dogs or cats (or one of each) will be allowed in any one property; but there may be properties whose size and/or layout means that only one may be kept; - the guide of two pets for cats and dogs (or one of each) will not apply to other types of pets but permission to keep more than two pets will be dependent upon the species and the property (inside and outside space); - that any dog kept must have a completed valid and current Charnwood 'pet passport' with a photograph of the pet.
+They are: - that, as a guide and unless explicitly agreed otherwise (or in the case of aquarium or pond fish), no more than two domestic pets will be allowed in any one property; but there may be properties whose size and/or layout means that only one may be kept; - that any dog kept must have a completed valid and current Charnwood 'pet passport' with a photograph of the pet.
 It must be microchipped or tattooed.
-Details of the microchip must be provided to the council.
-This will apply to each individual pet for which permission has been granted; - that any cat kept must be microchipped.
-Details of the microchip must be provided to the council.
-This will apply to each individual pet for which permission has been granted; - that the animal is considered suitable for the property, taking into account its size, access to outside space and its relationship with neighbouring properties, such as a flat in a block of flats. - 3.6 All tenants seeking permission to keep a pet will be required, in addition to completing an application, sign a declaration and undertaking.
-This will include the following conditions: - The pet will not be the subject of any breeding (whether that be for commercial or private purposes) or business activity from the property (this includes outside and inside); - (ii) The owner will look after his or her pet in compliance with the principal terms of the Animal Welfare Act 2006 and will: - a. feed it a proper diet; - protect it from pain, suffering, injury or disease (this includes physical and psychological/emotional suffering or distress etc. (for example leaving a dog alone in a property for an unacceptable length of time3);
+Details of the microchip must be provided to the council, which will apply to each individual pet for which permission has been granted; - that the animal is considered suitable for the property; - 3.6 All tenants seeking permission to keep a pet will be required, in addition to completing an application, sign a declaration and undertaking.
+This will include the following conditions: - (i) The pet will not be the subject of any breeding or business activity from the property (this includes outside and inside); - (ii) The owner will look after his or her pet in compliance with the principal terms of the Animal Welfare Act 2006 and will: - a. feed it a proper diet; - b. protect it from pain, suffering, injury or disease (this includes physical and psychological/emotional suffering or distress etc. (for example leaving a dog alone in a property for an unacceptable length of time3); - c. provide it with a suitable environment that will allow the pet to exhibit normal behaviour patterns with or apart from, other animals; - d. clean up after it and eliminate any offensive smells (this includes in communal outside areas); - e. not allow it to wander unaccompanied and unrestrained in any communal parts where they live, inside and outside and to confine it to a separate room, if requested, by visiting council staff, agents or contractors; - f. not allow it to create unreasonable levels of noise;